Our second cohort of 16 students joined us in September 2020

 Outside of physics, I enjoy doing any kinds of sports, listening to and playing music and reading.

-Outside of physics, I am a member of Cardiff University Triathlon Club and can usually be found in a swimming pool, on my bike or composing, playing or listening to music.
+Outside of physics, I can usually be found in a swimming pool, on a badminton court or composing, playing or listening to music.

 Hi, my name is Ben and I’m from Carnoustie in Scotland.
 I completed my undergraduate degree at the University of Strathclyde in Physics.

 Outside of academia, I enjoy playing golf, road cycling and cooking.

 Hi, my name is Wesley.
 I am originally from Ringwood, just outside Bournemouth and I have a BEng in Electrical and Electronic Engineering, a MSc in Compound Semiconductor Electronics, and an MSc in Compound Semiconductor Physics.